 Publishers have and still do send out hundreds of advance reader copies before a new title is released for sale.
 Most publishers send copies to news media in the hope of getting a newspaper review.
 You don’t think the New York Times buys new release books, do you?

-The goal behind this long-lived strategy is to get book reviews written before the release date and to try to build some hype around a new book and to boost book sales in the first few weeks.
+The goal behind this step by step strategy is to get book reviews before your release date.
+And then try to build some hype around a new book and to boost book sales in the first few weeks.

 Self-publishers can and should use the same strategy.
 There are many ways to provide pre-release copies in ebook form for beta readers.
 You can offer a pre-release ebook version download for your blog readers.
 For local media and newspapers, it is possible with print on demand paperbacks to send them a hard copy.

 All it takes is a little bit of planning before you rush into publishing.
 Keep in mind that your end aim is to get people to buy ebooks.

 You can use Calibre to get your book into epub, mobi and pdf formats to send to readers or offer as a download on your site.
 For a print book, start the publishing process, but don’t release your book, only order proof copies.

 By using this method, you are aiming at building hype for your book.
 Rewarding your blog readers with a free copy can only help you get book reviews.
 Local newspapers often have a section promoting books by local authors.
 It is excellent publicity if you can get it.

 The best part of it is that you are not competing with thousands and thousands of free books online.
 You are targeting readers within your sphere of influence, and it has a much better chance of succeeding in getting you book reviews and real sales.